UIC Pipeline to an Inclusive Faculty (PIF) Program

 Overview of PIF Program

-- Selection Process: Five underrepresented scholars in PhD programs in any discipline will be selected each year from among the Access and University Fellowship applicants.
-Applicants should indicate their interest and commitment to a career in the professorial in their personal statement.
+- Selection Process: Five historically underrepresented scholars in PhD programs in any discipline will be selected each year from among the Access and University Fellowship applicants.
+Applicants should indicate their interest and commitment to a career in the professoriate in their personal statement.

 - Mentoring: Scholars will be paired with both a senior student peer mentor from their program and a faculty mentor who is outside of their department and who is not their research advisor.
 They will also be part of a peer-mentoring network, including students at all stages of their graduate programs, and participate in research presentation seminars, writing groups and community building events.

-- Grant Writing Experience: Scholars will apply for the UIC Chancellor’s Award or Provost/Deiss Award research funding and/or external funding by their third year in the program.
+- Grant Writing Experience: Scholars will apply for the UIC Provost’s Graduate Research, Provost’s Graduate Internship Award, the Award for Graduate Research research funding, and/or external funding by their third year in the program.

 - Teaching Experience and Training: Scholars will serve as teaching assistants to build their teaching skills.
 Scholars will also enroll in at least one semester of an approved teaching course, and will be encouraged to complete the GC Foundations of College Instruction certificate.